zwu622/EasyT9N/README.md

 ## Known Limitations

-- BLEU/chrF compares to **baseline outputs** (not gold references).
-It’s a relative quality gauge.
-For ground truth, use human references or LQA.
 - Very short strings can be tricky for retrieval; tune `top_k`/`min_score`.
 - `sentence-transformers` will bring in a compatible `torch`; GPU acceleration depends on your environment.